A rice cooker is an automated electronically controlled kitchen appliance that cooks rice by boiling or steaming it.

 The inner lid of the rice cooker can be detached from its main body and is easy to clean.
 The clear and bright LCD control panel is visible up to 10 feet away.

 The rice cooker comes with a delay timer with two different settings and a retractable power cord.
 It also comes with 2-180ml (6 fl.
-Oz.) measuring cups, a spatula, and spatula holder.
+Oz.) measuring cups, a spatula, and a spatula holder.

 The ceramic-coated non-stick inner cooking bowl makes cleaning easy and almost zero effort.